praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

     a.
 To train the the model and save it using train.py script, run the following command in the terminal/prompt.
        ```
-       python train.py` (To train and save the model)
+       python train.py (To train and save the model)
        ```

     b.
-Run predict-flask.py using python in a terminal/prompt.
+Run predict_flask.py using python in a terminal/prompt.
        ```
-       python predict_flask.py` (To start the prediction service)
+       python predict_flask.py (To start the prediction service)
        ```

     c.
-Open another terminal/prompt and run predict-test.py Or run predict-test.ipynb jupyter notebook to test the prediction service.
+Open another terminal/prompt and run predict_test.py.
        ```
        python predict_test.py (To test the prediction service)
        ```